 Oval’s proprietary primary drug containers offer a wide range of benefits over traditional glass based systems.
-The use of cyclic olefin polymer (COP) allows for much greater design flexibility, and the creation of more robust containers, whilst also allowing us to remove materials that could potentially interact with the drug.
-Our COP primary drug container is used as the basis for our subcutaneous platform and Sumatriptan device.
+The use of cyclic olefin copolymer (COC) allows for much greater design flexibility, and the creation of more robust containers, whilst also allowing us to remove materials that could potentially interact with the drug.
+Our COC primary drug container is used as the basis for our platforms ArQ®, ArQ® - Bios and ArQ® - Vita.

 Consistent Delivery Times

 The use of a COP cartridge & high-density polyethylene (HDPE) piston (1) in Oval’s PDCs over a glass cartridge and rubber bung (2) allows silicone lubricants to be eliminated.
 This means there is no increase of stiction over time due to silicone migration, which, alongside removing the general inconsistency found in glass/rubber interfaces, allows Oval’s PDCs to achieve much more consistent drug delivery times, both between batches as well as over time.
 This directly benefits the user – reducing the occurrence of stalled and inconsistent drug delivery, making it less likely that the user removes the device before delivery is complete leading to a "wet injection*".

 *Wet injections with biologics can cause an immunogenic response.